The Chicago Drivers Guide to Rideshare Street Smarts: Follow the Money/ 10 Best Locations

 The East Bank Club and Groupon’s massive rider request rest on one branch (north/south flowing) of the river.
 The Merchandise Mart (pictured) anchors the other branch.
 A glut of high rider traffic residences within the community lie within ½ mile of the river.
 A cluster of 10 high powered rider traffic condo/rental properties lay near river banks just beyond the River North community.
 The river rolls with ride fare fortune.

-Streeterville is one of three Chicago communities (77 total) that share a coastline with the Chicago River and Lake Michigan.
-The other two, the Loop and Lincoln Park, are also among the 10 best locations to drive rideshare.
+Streeterville is one of four officially designated Chicago neighborhoods (77 total) that share a coastline with the Chicago River and Lake Michigan.
+The other three, the Loop, Lincoln Park, and Near South Side are also among the 10 best locations to drive rideshare.
 Waters lead the way to trips awash with cash.

 Boatloads and Full Houses of Trips